 - Exceptional sonic performance, bettered via wired USB

-- Intelligent auto-adaptive noise cancellation
+- Intelligent auto-adaptive noise cancelation

 - Excellent smartphone app interface